TeamHG-Memex/json-lines/README.rst

 -----

-In order to read a well-formed json lined file, pass an open file as the first argument.
-The file can be opened in text or binary mode, but it it's opened in text mode, the encoding must be set correctly::
+In order to read a well-formed json lined file, pass an open file as the first argument to ``json_lines.reader``.
+The file can be opened
+in text or binary mode, but if it's opened in text mode, the encoding must be set correctly::

     import json_lines